Which place is cheaper, Prague or Amsterdam?

 In the autumn, Amsterdam often gets less sunshine than Prague.
 Amsterdam gets 99 hours of sunny skies this time of year, while Prague receives 124 hours of full sun.

 Amsterdam usually gets more rain in October than Prague.
 Amsterdam gets 72 mm (2.8 in) of rain, while Prague receives 42 mm (1.7 in) of rain this time of the year.

 Both Prague and Amsterdam are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Amsterdam for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Prague because of the museums, the shopping scene, and the cuisine.

 The weather in Prague can be very cold.
 Amsterdam can be very cold during winter.
 In January, Amsterdam is generally much warmer than Prague.
-Temperatures in Amsterdam average around 2°C (36°F), and Prague stays around 1°C (33°F).
+Daily temperatures in Amsterdam average around 2°C (36°F), and Prague fluctuates around 1°C (33°F).